A reviews round-up for The Dresser at the Duke of York’s Theatre.

 Here’s a round-up of reviews from The Guardian, Time Out, Evening Standard, Daily Telegraph and The Stage.

-'Ken Stott is magnificent, Reece Shearsmith a revelation' "Ken Stott, such a masterful actor, never found wanting, is magnificent as Sir, but the revelation is Reece Shearsmith as Norman.
+REVIEWS ROUND-UP'Ken Stott is magnificent, Reece Shearsmith a revelation' "Ken Stott, such a masterful actor, never found wanting, is magnificent as Sir, but the revelation is Reece Shearsmith as Norman.
 There’s simply not a line mistimed, a movement misjudged, and the particular triumph is that the 47-year-old comic actor takes us from entertaining, surface-polished camp mannerism, lots of limp-wrists and arch, waspish asides, to a place of psychological perturbation no less harrowing or stirring than the madness that afflicts his employer."
 Dominic Cavendish, Telegraph

 "Sean Foley's revival embraces all the joy of Harwood's text, which is stuffed full of theatreland cliches and in-jokes for Shakespeare die-hards.
 Reece Shearsmith is a delight as Sir's loyal dresser Norman, fawning over his embroidered frocks and cajoling him into acting the part.
 He's agile, witty and persuasive as any Iago.
 Next to him, Stott is tragic and massive, greasepaint caked on his doleful face like a doberman who's got at a cream bun."